number571/go-peer/README.md

 ## TODO

 1. Write or close commented tests as 'TODO'
-2. Update HMS's, HMC's package structure
+2. Create UBC application
-3. Try merge HLS with HMS and HLC with HMC
+3. Databases to ISettings
-4. Create UBC application
+4. Write tests for HLT

 ## Dependencies